google/patchfield/README.md

 ```
 git clone --recursive https://github.com/google/patchfield.git
-cd patchfield/PatchfieldPd/jni/libpd
-git submodule init
-git submodule update
-cd ../../..
+cd patchfield
 make
 ```

+(Don't worry if ``javah`` reports errors on this initial build.)
 Now you can import all projects in the patchfield directory into your development environment of choice.

 Project layout